 Update (2-20-15): We were disappointed by a return meal for lunch.

 The Pickled Napa, Pork Belly and Frozen Tofu Stewed in Clay Pot (☆☆) that I had high hopes for was a soup rather than stew, which in itself is not a bad thing.
 But it changed my expectations of it.
 The broth was seemingly flavored only by the pickled napa, thus becoming tart.
 Instead of unctuous slices, the pork belly was tough, not having seen any prior braising, again a shift in expectation, not chef’s intent.
 Long, linguine-shaped starch noodles were slippery to pick up and translucent and firm enough that they ironically seemed like jellyfish strands.
 The interesting ingredient was frozen tofu.
 When these soybean wonders are frozen, they take on a spongy texture that makes it easier to absorb other flavors.
-But, as the broth was thin, there wasn’t much to assimilate.
+But, as the broth was one-dimensional for my taste, there wasn’t much to assimilate.

 Of the two kinds we ordered, Cabbage Pork Dumplings (☆☆☆) was tastier than Leek and Fish Dumplings (☆☆½).
 A generous dozen crowded each plate; at $6.99 and $7.99, the dumplings are a bargain.
 They’re meant to be eaten quickly, dipped in soy sauce and black vinegar, for they cool off quickly.
 Their thick skins were practically a necessity as the dumplings tended to stick to the plate as the dough lost moisture; anything thinner, the dumplings would have torn.
 More to the point, they’re able to withstand pan-frying as potstickers.

 827 W. Las Tunas Drive